Skip to content

 sudo /bin/bash {installation file directory}/run-portable.sh --no-mysql --no-redis

-After installation, on the first run interface, click "Show More Configuration" and modify the MySQL and Redis configurations.
+After installation, on the first run interface, click "Show More Configuration" and modify the MySQL, Redis configuration.

-For MySQL and Redis configuration requirements, please refer to Deployment and Maintenance / System Requirements
+For MySQL, Redis configuration requirements, please refer to Deployment and Maintenance / System Requirements